sudoTinaW/blog/_posts/2021-01-28-hashtable.md

 Analysis:

 If traverse each element in the array, we want to find whether the `target - element` is in the array as well.
 If we can save all elements in a hash table, we can find an element in `O(1)`.
 What is more, since the question is looking for index, we have to save the index with each element as well.
 Here we will use hash map to save data as (number[i], i).
+This question we can only use the second way to build the hash table since the input data's order or duplicate matters.

 ```java
 public int[] twoSum(int[] numbers, int target) {